 As a fellow musician, I can relate to the frustration that comes when pain interferes with the ability to perform.
 I used to have difficulty playing due to pain in my left shoulder.
 At first, I just would ‘shake it off’ and attempt to push myself past my limits to continue to play.
 However, the problem got worse and then started to affect my upper back; I barely could tolerate holding up my horn for even part of piece of music.
 I finally sought physical therapy and through it was able to decrease my pain, strengthen postural muscles, improve my endurance and return to performing without issue.

 Does this sound like you—performing through the pain?
 A hand therapist could be the ticket to getting back to playing pain free.
 A hand therapist is a physical or occupational therapist that has studied and practiced many hours to gain extensive knowledge and specialize in proper care of the upper extremity.
 The upper extremity ranges from the shoulder all the way down to the tips of the fingers.

 The trained eye of a hand therapist, particularly that of a peer, can help to detect minute differences in technique that may be the difference between playing with pain or being pain-free.
 Many times, a problem that may be plaguing a performer may be remedied by proper stretching, strengthening of supporting muscles, postural awareness, manual therapy including soft tissue massage and mobilization of joints, and most important of all, education to prevent repeat injury.

 The hand therapist’s ultimate goal is to improve the function of the upper extremity of our patients and assist them to return to their daily lives, hobbies, and careers.

-At ProActive Physical Therapy, we offer Hand Therapy at three locations: North, Central and East.
-Please contact us today to set up an appointment and get back to pain-free performance!
+At ProActive Physical Therapy, we offer Hand Therapy, please contact us today to set up an appointment and get back to pain-free performance!